richierocks/rebus.base/cran-comments.md

 ## Downstream dependencies

-New versions of rebus.unicode and rebus will be uploaded once this has been accepted on CRAN.
+A new version of rebus will be uploaded once this has been accepted on CRAN.